Kunlong1994/lab3/_Footer.md

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

 Now upload your sketch and check that the LED fades on and off.
 Try changing a few parameters to make your own funky lighting pattern.

-## Part F. FRANKENLIGHT!!!

-For this part of lab, you get to hack apart an existing electronic device.

-### 1. Take apart your electronic device, and, as well as you can, draw a system diagram of what is inside.

-**a.
-Is there computation in your device?
-Where is it?
-What do you think is happening inside the "computer?"**

-**b.
-Are there sensors on your device?
-How do they work?
-How is the sensed information conveyed to other portions of the device?**

-**c.
-How is the device powered?
-Is there any transformation or regulation of the power?
-How is that done?
-What voltages are used throughout the system?**

-**d.
-Is information stored in your device?
-Where?
-How?**

-### 2. Using your diagram, figure out where a good point would be to hijack your device and implant an LED.
-(Alternately, you can hijack a light or other display on the device using an extra button.)

-### 3. Build your light!

-We have perfboards in the lab, which provide a handy way to connect your parts.
-You may want to make your light using passive components (such as switches, resistors or potentiometers) rather than your microcontroller (also known as a μC), unless you think of a nice way to incorporate the μC into your design without soldering it inside of a light.
-(You'll need it back for future labs and projects!)
-If your design does require a μC, perhaps you can run a lead from your breadboard to the main light, although you'll lose portability that way.
-Clever use of components is encouraged!

-**Make a video showing off your Frankenlight.**

-**Include any diagrams or photos in your lab write-up.**

-The best Frankenlight will win course-wide fame and glory.

 _Super awesome circuit schematics by [David Sirkin](https://me.stanford.edu/people/david-sirkin).
 Thanks David!_